Comment: Contact tracing - Fighting Covid-19 without undermining our democratic values

 The Covid-19 pandemic has become a battleground over whether state surveillance or privacy should take precedence and whether a workable balance between these two competing priorities is even possible.

+• Covid-19: Can NZ victims' movements be track• ed via their phones?
+Privacy Commissioner's verdict

 Two new terms have found their way into our lockdown lexicon: "social distancing" and "contact tracing".
 Social distancing is not a new concept.
-It has been used in previous pandemics, including the Spanish Flu epidemic over a century ago.
-With the present pandemic, social distancing has been implemented in a variety of ways, with decidedly mixed results.
+It has been used in previous pandemics, including the Spanish Flu epidemic more than a century ago.
+For the present pandemic, social distancing has been implemented in a variety of ways, with decidedly mixed results.

 According to the WHO, contact tracing, also referred to as proximity tracing, involves identifying a contact, listing the contact and then following up on it.

-Typically, the follow-up stage is undertaken by a physical visit or "house call" from a health official or the police.
-The process is slow, laborious, and expensive.
+Typically, the follow-up stage is a visit or "house call" from a health official or the police.
+The process is slow, laborious and expensive.

-Governments quickly worked out that there is a better way to do contact tracing.
-It can be done through location tracking and other technical solutions including using cellphone tower data and Global Positioning System (GPS) signals.
-However, for non-military uses, GPS is only accurate to a 4.8-metre radius.
+Governments quickly worked out that there is a better way to do contact tracing through location tracking and other technical solutions including using cellphone tower data and Global Positioning System (GPS) signals.
+However, for non-military uses, GPS is only accurate to a 4.8m radius.
 With the Covid-19 contamination range estimated to be about 2m, more precise tracking was needed.

 Location and contact data have a particular hierarchy.
 In contact tracing terms there are three broad levels: